andredesousa/spring-cucumber-mockserver/README.md

     Then I should be told "Nope"
 ```

-The first line starts with the keyword `Feature: followed by a name`.
+The first line starts with the keyword `Feature` followed by a description.
 The third line, `Scenario: Sunday isn't Friday` is a scenario, which is a concrete example illustrating how the software should behave.
 The last three lines starting with `Given`, `When` and `Then` are the steps of our scenario.
 This is what Cucumber will execute.